Mwaseemzakir/Learn-Dot-Net/Blogs/README.md

 # List of Blogging sites creating content on C# and .NET

+Millions of websites there at the end of day we like few because we undertand their style of teaching.
+Putting down few good blogging sites along with some famous bloggers, go read and find out whose writings rings the bell in your mind.

 1. [Code4IT](https://www.code4it.dev/)

 	Code4IT buddy is talking on almost all topics basics to advanced in C#